marlzjr466/redux-meta/README.md

 ### ReduxMeta

-Note: reduxMeta should be initialize once in your root file and pass it as a prop or initialize it globally.
+Note: reduxMeta can be initialize in your root file and pass it as a prop or initialize it globally.
 ```js
 import { ReduxMeta } from '@opensource-dev/redux-meta'